 Starbucks maintained an image millennials are comfortable with as the rest of the fast food industry struggled and the firm’s focus on mobile has made it convenient to frequent.

-Cutting the cable cord is gaining popularity in large part due to the growing popularity of streaming services like Netflix, Inc. (NASDAQ:NFLX).
-The firm has already seen exponential growth over the past 10 years, causing some to wonder whether or not we’re at the beginning of the end of NFLX stock’s dominance.
+Cutting the cable cord is gaining popularity in large part due to the growing popularity of streaming services like Netflix (NASDAQ:NFLX).
+The firm has already seen exponential growth over the past 10 years, causing some to wonder whether we’re at the beginning of the end of NFLX stock’s dominance.

 However, with a market cap under $1 billion, NFLX still has room to grow.
 If NFLX gains roughly 10% per year for the next 15, the firm would have a market cap of less than $150 billion, which isn’t unreasonable when you consider Netflix still has a lot of room to run in foreign markets.